How to convert a string to an integer in python :

 Python program to convert a string to an integer :

 The conversion is simpler than you think.
 Python has one built-in function called int() to make this conversion.
+Wrap the string value with int() and it will return the integer representation of the string.
 Let’s take a look :

 It will print 3 as the output.

-So, the best way to handle this is to use one try-catch block like below :
+The best way to handle cases like this is to use one try-catch block like below :

 It will print the exception error.